 6. Integrate cross training

 When you first start running, you simply can’t start running every single day.
-Integrating cross training is an easy way to improve your cardio and strength while giving your body a rest from the pounding from running.
-Some of the things I like to do are cycling, strength training (pull-ups, push ups, core, squats, lunges, etc), hiking, and the elliptical machine.
+Integrating cross-training is an easy way to improve your cardio and strength while giving your body a rest from the pounding from running.
+Some of the things I like to do are cycling, strength training (pull-ups, push-ups, core, squats, lunges, etc), hiking, and the elliptical machine.
 These are all simple things that you can mostly do at home.
-I do pull-ups and push ups every morning.
+I do pull-ups and push-ups every morning.
 The one thing I suggest is to mix things up.
 Variety is important to long-term fitness success.

 7. Get a Road ID

 If you do any kind of outside exercise you need to get a Road ID.
-A Road ID is a small band that you wear on your wrist that has important information in the event that something happens to you while you are out riding your bike, running, or any other kind of exercise.
-The information I recommend are name, age, important contacts, and any health conditions that emergency crew will find helpful such as allergies.
+A Road ID is a small band that you wear on your wrist that has important information in the event that something happens to you while you are out riding your bike, running or any other kind of exercise.
+The information I recommend is name, age, important contacts, and any health conditions that emergency crew will find helpful such as allergies.
 This simple band is a cheap form of insurance.
 There are a few different Road ID models and range in price between $15-$30.
 I now wear the Road ID Wrist ID Slim.
 I always post any coupon codes for Road ID so that you can maximize your savings.